wmauk-sai/auth0-drupal/README.md

 The Auth0 Community is in the process of deprecating this library, and the repository will no longer be available on Github after the end-of-life date of **March 8, 2022**.
 Please make plans to find a suitable replacement or remove this library from any active projects before the end-of-life date.
 Please reach out in the supporting [Auth0 Community topic](https://community.auth0.com/t/community-repo-deprecation-auth0-drupal/69328) if you have any questions or concerns.

+### Alternative Solution
+An alternative solution could possibly be Drupal as it now can support OIDC via a Drupal Module.
+This will likely change the user experience if you are currently leveraging auth0-drupal in your project but does give another option to explore.
+Find out more at [Drupal OpenID Connect / OAuth client](https://www.drupal.org/project/openid_connect).

 ## Drupal 8 Details
 This plugin replaces standard Drupal 8 login forms with one powered by Auth0 that enables social, passwordless, and enterprise connection login as well as additional security, multifactor auth, and user statistics.